BOUNDARY WATERS ENTY POINTS SELECTION

 Selection of a Boundary Waters entry point for your canoe trip into the Boundary Waters Canoe Area is important.
 River Point Outfitting Co. has been servicing Boundary Waters canoeing guests for a very long time—since River Point began in 1944.

 Owners, Jane, Steve, and James provide expert guidance on which entry points will work well for your canoe trip based upon your requests and what you want out of your adventure.
 When you arrive at River Point, various route options will be offered for your consideration during the personalized Trip Routing and Orientation Session with a knowledgeable, friendly staff person.
 Suggestions will be made and help given to guide you in deciding upon the actual route for your canoe trip from the entry point chosen.

-Many factors come into play to select the best entry point for your group based upon, but not limited to:
+Many factors come into play in selecting an entry point from the list of Boundary Waters entry points for your group based upon:

 - Availability of the entry point permit for your dates

 - Flexibility in your schedule for a possible different “start” date of the trip